AdaCore/spark2014/lrm/source/introduction.rst

 .. _volatile:

-Volatile State
+External State
 ~~~~~~~~~~~~~~

-A variable or a state abstraction may be designated as volatile.
-A
+A variable or a state abstraction may be specified as External state to
+indicate that it represents an external communication channel, for instance, to
+a device or another subsystem.
+External state may be specified as volatile.
-volatile variable or state abstraction need not have the same value between two
+Volatile state need not have the same value between two reads without an
-reads without an intervening update.
-Similarly an update of a volatile variable
+intervening update.
+Similarly an update of volatile state might not have any
-(or state abstraction) may not have any effect on the internal operation of a
+effect on the internal operation of a program, its only effects are external to
-program, its only effects are external to the program.
-These properties require
+the program.
+These properties require special treatment of volatile variables
-special treatment of volatile variables during flow analysis.
+during flow analysis.

-In formal verification a series of reads and updates of a volatile variable
+In formal verification a series of reads and updates of volatile state may be
-or state abstraction may be modeled by a sequence or a trace.
+modeled by a sequence or a trace.

 In both flow analysis and formal verification |SPARK| follows the Ada convention
-that a read of a volatile variable has a possible side effect of updating the
+that a read of volatile variable has a possible side effect of updating the
 variable.  |SPARK| extends this notion to cover updates of a volatile variable
 such that an update of a volatile variable also has a side effect of reading the
 variable.  |SPARK| further extends these principles to apply to